manbo0323/java-exam-slot-game/readme.md

 ### R3.
 Payout Calculation

-If the resulting symbol combination of the spin is winning combination, the payout will be calcutated according to it's Bet Multiplier below:
+If the resulting symbol combination of the spin is winning combination, the payout will be calculated according to it's Bet Multiplier below:

 | Winning Combination | Bet Multiplier |
 |-------------|----------------|